Potato Girls' Guide

 As the French would say Bon Appetit!

-As we’re all watching our budgets here at Potato HQ so conversations have naturally turned to how we can make a difference to our budget by spending wisely.
+As we’re all watching our budgets here at Potato Towers so conversations have naturally turned to how we can make a difference to our budget by spending wisely.
 We're planning ahead each week.

 Apparently we should be aiming for around 20 different dishes, but we like to think that with all these fab potato recipes we’re going to have many more choices.